dot-agent/nextpy/README.md

 </div>

-## 🤔 Nextpy : Future of app development
+## 🤩 Nextpy : Fast, Pure Pythonic Web Apps

 Build any web app —effortlessly and quickly ⚡.
 It simplifies Pythonic development for everything from backends to frontends (yes, visually 🦚stunning frontends in Python!), AI integrations, APIs, and beyond—empowering both humans and AI agents.